AinzsOalGoan/LetsTalk/README.md

-Shaswata: main task (update readme everyday, Ai part, extra fetures, suggest improvement) 1st week - Create and display the live job roles according to the resume ## Working 2nd week - intergate this start working on AI voice interview ## Yet to do 3rd week -
+Shaswata: main task (update readme everyday, Ai part, extra fetures, suggest improvement) 1st week - Create and display the live job roles according to the resume(NO AI involved) ## Done 2nd week - intergate this start working on AI voice interview ## Yet to do 3rd week -